authlete/java-oauth-server/README.md

 settings of the authorization server itself and settings of client applications.
 This is achieved by using [Authlete][7] as a backend service.

+Access tokens issued by this authorization server can be used at a resource server which uses Authlete as a backend service. [java-resource-server][40] is such a resource server implementation.
+It supports a [userinfo endpoint][41] defined in [OpenID Connect Core 1.0][13] and includes an example implementation of a protected resource endpoint, too.

 License
 -------